3scale/3scale-istio-adapter/README.md

 In order to drive traffic for your service through the adapter and be managed by 3scale, we need to match the rule `destination.labels["service-mesh.3scale.net"] == "true"` we previously created in the configuration, in the `kind: rule` resource.

+If you need to support multiple services an additional label is required.
+It should be unique per service, we have chosen the label `"service-mesh.3scale.net/uid"` as a default.
+Of course, you are free to modify the sample templates as you wish.

 To do so, we need to add a label to the PodTemplateSpec on the Deployment of the target workload.
 For example, if we have a `productpage` service, whose Pod is managed by the `productpage-v1` deployment, by adding the above label under `spec.template.labels` in `productpage-v1`, we can have the adapter authorise requests to this service.